wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 It can also create generous fillets at an inside shoulder.

 Again, remember that you can't face!
-Always feed _into_ the OD of the stock and lock the carriage, never feed into a face.
+Always feed _into_ the OD of the stock and lock the carriage.
+Never move the carriage left into a face while using the ball turner.